StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 ## Manually created indexes

-If the column in the query condition is not a prefix field, you can manually create indexes to this column based on the characteristics of data and queries to improve query efficiency.
+If the column in the query condition is not a prefix field, you can manually create an index to this column based on the characteristics of data and queries to improve query efficiency.

 ### [Bitmap indexes](./Bitmap_index.md)

 The bitmap index is suitable for queries on high cardinality columns or combinations of multiple low cardinality columns.
-Also, bitmap indexes exhibit ideal filtering performance, and can filter out at least 999 out of 1000 rows.
+And the bitmap index can exhibit ideal filtering performance for those queries, filtering out at least 999 out of 1000 rows.

 ### [Bloom filter indexes](./Bloomfilter_index.md)